BEAUTY Powered BEAST: Introduction

 {\it 3.
-A powerful and robust BEAST from a regularized resampling approximation of the oracle.} Motivated by the form of the BEAST with oracle, we construct the practical BEAST to approximate the optimal power by approximating the oracle weights.
+A powerful and robust BEAST from a regularized resampling approximation of the oracle.} Motivated by the form of the BEAST with oracle, we construct the practical BEAST to approximate the optimal power by approximating the oracle weights in testing uniformity.
 The proposed BEAST combines the ideas of resampling and regularization to obtain data-adaptive weights that adjusts the statistic towards the oracle under each alternative.
 Here resampling helps the approximation of the sampling distribution of the oracle test statistic, and regularization screens the noise in the estimation of optimal weights.
+This test is applied to the problem to the test of independence.
 Simulation studies in Section~\ref{sec: simu} demonstrate that the BEAST improves the power of many existing tests of univariate or multivariate independence against many common forms of non-uniformity, particularly multimodal and nonlinear ones.
-Besides its robust power, the BEAST provides clear and meaningful interpretations of statistical significance, which we demonstrate in Section~\ref{sec: data}. .2in
+Besides its robust power, the BEAST provides clear and meaningful interpretations of statistical significance, which we demonstrate in Section~\ref{sec: data}.
 We conclude our paper with discussions in Section~\ref{sec: disc}.
 Details of notation, theoretical proofs and additional numerical results are deferred to Supplementary materials.